6ix9ine: 2017–2018: Day69, Dummy Boy, Nine Trey Gangsters affiliation

-Shortly afterward, Hernandez announced his debut mixtape, Day69.
+Shortly afterward, Hernandez announced his second mixtape, Day69.
 The mixtape was released on February 23, 2018, and debuted at number 4 on the Billboard 200 album chart with 55,000 album-equivalent units, of which 20,000 were pure sales.
-According to Jon Caramanica of The New York Times, the tape was an outgrowth of the "SoundCloud rap explosion" and was notable for its willingness to deviate from hip hop's prevailing sound.
+According to Jon Caramanica of The New York Times, the tape was an outgrowth of the "SoundCloud rap explosion" and was notable for its willingness to deviate from hip-hop's prevailing sound.
 After the release of Day69, two songs from the album, "Billy" and "Rondo" both debuted on the Billboard Hot 100, with "Billy" peaking at number 50 and "Rondo" at number 73.

 In April 2018, Hernandez released "Gotti", a remix of a feature he did for artist Packman titled "Got it, Got it".
 The song's video was released on April 16, 2018, and involved footage of Hernandez donating bundles of $100 bills to poor citizens in the Dominican Republic.
 The song was added to Day69 as a deluxe song and debuted at number 99 on the Billboard Hot 100 before dropping off the following week, making it his sixth consecutive Hot 100 entry.

-Hernandez stirred up controversy in May 2018 when he was involved in a shooting with the entourage of fellow New York rapper Casanova as part of a feud; this led to Hernandez losing a $5 million headphone deal and being banned from the Barclays Center.
-After the shooting, Hernandez stopped releasing music for several months, before releasing "Tati", featuring DJ Spinking in June, which debuted at number 43 on the Billboard Hot 100.
+After being involved in a shooting at the Barclays Center, Hernandez stopped releasing music for several months, before releasing "Tati", featuring DJ Spinking in June, which debuted at number 43 on the Billboard Hot 100.

 In July 2018, Hernandez released his eighth single, "Fefe", featuring Nicki Minaj and Murda Beatz; the single debuted at number four on the Billboard Hot 100 before peaking at number three in its second week, marking Hernandez's highest entry on the chart and his first single to reach the top five of the Hot 100.
 "Fefe" was later certified double platinum by the Recording Industry Association of America.
 His subsequent singles, "Bebe" and "Stoopid", also reached the top 30 of the Hot 100.

 In September 2018, Hernandez signed a publishing deal with LA-based music company Create Music Group.
 In early October 2018, Hernandez was featured on the song "Aulos Reloaded" with French house DJ Vladimir Cauchemar and "Kick" with Danish singer Jimilian.

 On November 7, 2018, it was announced that his debut studio album, Dummy Boy, was to be released on November 23, but on November 21, it was announced that the album would be postponed.
 The album was ultimately released without notice on November 27, on all streaming services.
 Despite generally negative critical reception, the album became his highest-charting, after debuting at number two on the Billboard 200 behind Travis Scott's Astroworld.
 While in jail, 6ix9ine was featured on previous collaborator A Boogie wit da Hoodie's song "Swervin", peaking at number 27 on the Hot 100, off his sophomore album Hoodie SZN.
 The song was released on December 21, 2018, alongside the album.

+Hernandez's rise during the 2017-2018 period of his career was described by the New York Times as "meteoric", while music publication Pitchfork wrote that Hernandez was "one of the industry's biggest success stories of the year".